 dropdownmenu to select a module field, then click the is not empty dropdown to choose the condition for that field.

 - If you select the condition is equal to, enter a value or regex.

 In the example below, display conditions are being set for an image field.
-The condition is that the value in image_title (a text field) must be equal to Headshot in order for the image field to appear in the module.
+The condition is that the value in a text field named image_title must be equal to Headshot in order for the image field to appear in the module.

 The display conditions will be automatically enabled once you've set a condition.
 To disable the display conditions, click the toggle switch on the right of Display Conditions.

 Set field repeater options